jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

        template<typename Ostream>
        static inline void serialize(Ostream& os, S const& s, int depth, bool array_value, bool pair) {
+          // For pairs, the member name will be "first" or "second".
-          current_t const& t = element_at<S, N>::get(s);
+          // Instead, treat the value of "first" as the key current_t const& t = element_at<S, N>::get(s);

           os << "\n" + tab(depth) + "\""
              << t
              << "\" : ";

-          pair_serializer_recursive<S, next_t>::serialize(os, s, depth, false, false);
+          // Then recurse and treat the value of "second" as the value pair_serializer_recursive<S, next_t>::serialize(os, s, depth, false, false);
        }
     };

-    template<typename S>
+    // Specialize on the second element of the pair to stop the recursion template<typename S>
     struct pair_serializer_recursive<S, typename sequence<S>::second>
     {